Schavcovsky/Movies/README.md

 4. Build and run the app in your preferred simulator or device.

 ## ⚠️ Disclaimer
 **Please note that on the initial launch, retrieving the bearer token from Firebase RemoteConfig may take some time.
-Please be patience, there's no need to close the app.
+Please be patient, there's no need to close the app.
 Once the token is successfully acquired, the movies will automatically load, and the initial alert message can be dismissed.**

 ## 📄 License
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.